Alonso-del-Arte/kepler-star/CONTRIBUTING.md

 appropriate.
 * Prefer small commits, and group commits into pull requests.
 * Write meaningful commit messages.
 This is easier with smaller commits.
-* Never delete tests, unless you have very good and easy to explain reason for doing so (e.g., the class under test is deprecated and marked for removal).
+* Never delete tests, unless you have a very good and easy to explain reason for doing so (e.g., the class under test is deprecated and marked for removal).
 Deleting tests without explanation will be regarded as not helpful.
 * You may refactor to comply with Swift naming conventions, but be kind with